sleepepi/howto/4000-local-resources/4100-connect-to-a-printer.md

 * RICOH Aficio MP 6001 -- IP: 172.23.134.56
 * RICOH Aficio MP 6002 -- IP: 172.23.134.188

-Before starting with the directions below, visit the [RICOH Downloads site](http://www.ricoh-usa.com/downloads/downloads.aspx) and choose the appropriate drivers (PCL 6) for your operating system.
+Before starting with the directions below, download the appropriate RICOH Drivers from the software section of the RFA space for your operating system.
 Once downloaded, extract the drivers to a known file location on your hard drive.
 To setup the printer on your computer, follow the instructions below.

 ### Windows 7